 There is a lot involved in buying your first home.
-When you are house shopping there are so many things on your mind.
-Whether it’s cobbling together a downpayment, school districts, closing costs or simply the logistics of moving, there is a lot to think about.
-It’s not surprising that 78% of millennials prefer move-in ready homes.
+When you are house shopping, there are so many things on your mind.
+Whether it’s cobbling together a down payment, thinking about school districts, closing costs, or simply the logistics of moving, there is a lot to think about.
+It’s not surprising that 78 per cent of millennials prefer move-in ready homes.

 However, despite the mental and financial resources it takes, there are some serious advantages to buying a fixer-upper.
-From neighbourhood, to space and even equity.
-So when it comes to your first home, it is definitely worth considering getting a “fixer-upper” for your first home.
+So when it comes to your first home, it is definitely worth considering getting a fixer-upper.

-The most obvious of these is price.
+The most obvious advantage is price.
 If you buy a home that is not a “turn-key” property, you are looking at saving a lot of money.
-Especially if you can DIY, skipping many of the labour charges that come with renovations.
-The amount to which you can save varies greatly depending on an assortment of factors.
-These include, extent of repairs, square-footage, area, how much of those repairs you’re doing yourself, among other things.
+This is especially true if you can DIY, skipping many of the labour charges that come with renovations.
+The amount you can save varies greatly depending on an assortment of factors.
+These include extent of repairs, square-footage, area, how much of those repairs you’re doing yourself, among other things.
 However, you often wind up spending less money overall.
-This means not only less money needs to be cobbled together for a downpayment, but a smaller mortgage which means smaller payments!
+This means not only less money needs to be cobbled together for a down payment, but a smaller mortgage which means smaller payments!

-Another advantage that you have is that you can build additional equity in your home.
+Another advantage you have is you can build additional equity in your home.
 This is good for a variety of reasons.
 By building equity in your home you are increasing the resale value.
 If you are in the market for your first home, this might be particularly useful.
-Only 11% of millennials consider a home a permanent place of residence.
+Only 11 per cent of millennials consider a home a permanent place of residence.
 If you plan on re-selling in the near future, buying a fixer-upper is a great way to build additional equity in a fraction of the time it would take for turn-key properties.

 Call your space your own

 Not only are you able to get more space for your dollar, but you can call that space your own.
 When you buy a fixer-upper the decision to renovate is already made.
-You can do this according to your taste, ability and budget.
+You can do this according to your taste, ability, and budget.
 By leaving your mark on your home, you create a home that you can be proud of.
-A 2019 National Association of Realtors survey found that 74% of respondents reported wanting to stay at home more often after renovating.
-58% of respondents in the same survey reported feeling happy upon completion of their projects.
+A 2019 National Association of Realtors survey found that 74 per cent of respondents reported wanting to stay at home more often after renovating.
+58 per cent of respondents in the same survey reported feeling happy upon completion of their projects.
 Buy a fixer-upper and you get to make the house of your dreams.

-While on the topic of making your home truly yours, you will also be incentivised to maintain your home.
-There is a psychological phenomenon that incentivises you to protect and nurture things you have put financial, physical and mental resources into.
+While on the topic of making your home truly yours, you will also be incentivized to maintain your home.
+There is a psychological phenomenon that incentivizes you to protect and nurture things you have put financial, physical, and mental resources into.
 You have put so much of yourself into your once fixer-upper that you can’t help but be happy with it.
-Whether it’s pride or simple cognitive dissonance, your home is likely to be safer, more well-maintained, cleaner and happier!
+Whether it’s pride or simple cognitive dissonance, your home is likely to be safer, more well-maintained, cleaner, and happier!

 What else should I know?

-Speaking of work, the second big thing you need to consider is the work.
-That 58% of renovators who reported being happy with their homes was after the work was done.
+Speaking of work, the second big thing you need to consider is the effort.
+58 per cent of renovators reported being happy with their homes, but after the work was done.
 Hard work can be extremely rewarding, but it is also, well, hard.
 Consider the amount of work that has to be done and how it affects your quality of life during renovations.
 Ensure that you are ready for the financial and emotional stress of planned projects, and the advent of unplanned projects.